-1. Use assessment data to target needs of poor, underserved, or vulnerable populations.

-2. Build best practices of cultural competency into a public health intervention.

-3. Employ best practices of program evaluation and community-based participatory research.

-4. Demonstrate appropriate and effective communication and advocacy skills when interacting with diverse audiences in the context of health promotion activities.

-5. Employ ethical and effective leadership and management skills to build and maintain work teams, organizational relationships, and community collaborations in support of public health efforts.

-6. Apply the Christian worldview to public health practice in diverse settings and populations.
+- 1. Use best practices to assess health needs, assets, and resources for poor, underserved, or vulnerable populations. - 2.
+Assess a community health program for cultural appropriateness. - 3.
+Employ best practices of program evaluation and community-based participatory research. - 4.
+Develop media-based health communication methods and materials for diverse audiences. - 5.
+Employ ethical and effective leadership and management skills to build and maintain work teams, organizational relationships, and community collaborations in support of public health efforts. - 6.
+Apply the Christian worldview to public health practice in diverse settings and populations.